kubernetes-client/python/kubernetes/docs/AutoscalingV2alpha1Api.md

 # create an instance of the API class
 api_instance = kubernetes.client.AutoscalingV2alpha1Api()
 field_selector = 'field_selector_example' # str | A selector to restrict the list of returned objects by their fields.
-Defaults to everything. (optional) label_selector = 'label_selector_example' # str | A selector to restrict the list of returned objects by their labels.
+Defaults to everything. (optional) include_uninitialized = true # bool | If true, partially initialized resources are included in the response. (optional) label_selector = 'label_selector_example' # str | A selector to restrict the list of returned objects by their labels.
 Defaults to everything. (optional) pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional) resource_version = 'resource_version_example' # str | When specified with a watch call, shows changes that occur after that particular version of a resource.
 Defaults to changes from the beginning of history.
 When specified for list: - if unset, then the result is returned from remote storage based on quorum-read flag; - if it's 0, then we simply return what we currently have in cache, no guarantee; - if set to non zero, then the result is at least as fresh as given rv. (optional)